PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 [Cuneiform for Salesforce](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/overview) is the Salesforce ecosystem's first line of high-performance data quality, data reliability, and data management products for Salesforce CRM and Data Cloud.

-Use our products to quickly assess the data health, reliability, and AI readiness of your CRM and Data Cloud data securely from within your Salesforce org (visit our [Cuneiform for Salesforce and Trust](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2625699908) page for more details).

-> Assess the reliability of millions of records in minutes with the most comprehensive collection of utilization, metadata, and data quality / reliability insights [available in the Salesforce AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000IPSsZUAX).
+Use our products to quickly profile the CRM and Data Cloud objects that power your business outcomes -- and do this [securely from within your Salesforce org](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2625699908).
+Leverage these reports and our collection of utilization and metadata profiling insights to assess the technical health and shape of your data (up to millions of records).
+Follow our [Data Quality and Business Impact KPIs](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731769918/Extending+Profiling+with+Data+Reliability+KPIs) approach to drive data quality initiatives by correlating data quality statistics to business outcomes.

 ![Cuneiform for Salesforce: Measure the Reliability of Your Salesforce Org's Data](img/kpis-trend.gif)